alaa0502/EEG_EyeBlink_Detection_And_Removal_Project/README.md

 ## Run Locally (Optional)

-If you want to run or modify the tool on your machine (e.g., research, offline use, development), follow:
+If you want to run or modify the tool on your machine, follow:

 ```bash
 # (Optional) Create a virtual environment